-The Closet Case Jasika Blazer is a REAL blazer pattern.
+The Closet Core Jasika Blazer (formerly Closet Case) is a REAL blazer pattern.
 Heather Lou and her team didn’t take any shortcuts.
 Our seamstress, Bonnie, LOVED the challenge of creating a true tailored jacket, and we think you will, too!

 Fitting the Blazer